 “On the last night of that magical summer, at the Wienerseptemberbeginnenfest [Masked] Ball, I was feted by actors, archdukes and admirals.
 Princes asked me to dance.

-“But come on.
-He was a bad cartoonist who’d studied undergrad physics ten years ago.
-Could he really be trusted to crunch a hundred years of scientific history—when he wasn’t too busy cosplaying with that little wife he runs around with—and come up with the desired answer?
+“But he was basically a bad cartoonist who’d studied undergrad physics ten years ago.
+Could he really be trusted to crunch a hundred years of scientific history, when he wasn’t too busy cosplaying with that little wife he runs around with, and come up with the desired answer?

 ”I know it makes me a terrible mother, but I genuinely thought: thank god that kid inherited my [good] looks, because he sure didn’t get my [good] IQ.”

 Her doubts evaporated after spending a few minutes with Cook, who was on a North American tour to promote the latest page of his anti-skeptical blog Skeptical Science.
-Oreskes, mère et fils, clicked at once.
+Oreskes mère et fils clicked at once.
 They were an academic dream team, each partner contributing something unique: Naomi’s natural, selbstverständlich authority and John’s unthinking, robot-like worship of authority.
 They soon attracted other high-powered intellects to the project.
-(Lewandowsky himself would even sign on, making it a veritable family reunion.)
+(Lewandowsky himself would even sign on, making it a true family reunion.)

 Nature was so impressed by the collective credibilitas of The Collaborationists that it took the unusual step of actively soliciting their anti-Einstein piece.
 The publishers even borrowed a leaf from rival magazine Science’s book, quietly introducing a new ‘Essays’ section just so Oreskes et al. could bypass the time-consuming and academically-dubious tradition of refereed scrutiny.

 Soon the all-star authorial cast had hashed out a basic outline of the question, the methodology and the conclusion they wanted to reach.
-One last round of haggling over the language of the findings, and they had the green light to begin research.
+After one last round of haggling over the language of the findings they got the green light to start research.

 ‘Einstein Considered Wrong,’ henceforth OLCSSMFHHNVPWTRVJSGOMLSM2016, feels like the paper Oreskes was born to write.

-That the authors are able to get the right answer at all is thanks to her discovery, in 2004, that majority opinion wasn’t as meaningless as the overwhelming bulk of scientists claimed—a revelation that not only shattered 300 years of received epistemology but sparked a quantum leap in the convenience and speed of the scientific process itself.
+That the authors are able to get the right answer at all is thanks to her discovery, in 2004, that majority opinion wasn’t as meaningless in science as scientists thought it was with near-unanimity—a revelation that not only shattered 300 years of received epistemology but sparked a quantum leap in the convenience and speed of the scientific process itself.
 Oreskes’ Method, colloquially known as ‘science by consensus,’ has changed forever how research is done in countless fields.
-Whether you work on global average temperature measurement, ice-cover estimation, sea-level modeling or even climatology, chances are you can now establish the truth of hypotheses—such as man-made global warming—that had eluded conventional standards of evidence for centuries.
+Whether you work on global average temperature measurement, ice-cover estimation, sea-level modeling or even climate science, chances are you can now establish the truth of hypotheses—such as man-made global warming—that had eluded conventional standards of evidence for centuries.

 “There’s no reason it can’t happen this decade,” projects Oreskes.

-She can’t remember their exact names, but enthuses effusively about their combined citation clout and individual “trustworthiness,” a virtue synonymous—in the peculiar moral argot of the climate wars—with loyalty, omertà and a fanatical zeal for evangelizing the word of science that can sometimes threaten to border on the near-religious.
+She can’t remember their exact names, but enthuses effusively about their combined citation clout and “trustworthiness,” a virtue synonymous—in the unique moral argot of the climate wars—with loyalty, omertà and a fanatical zeal for evangelizing the word of science that can sometimes threaten to border on the near-religious.